syncfusion-content/wpf-docs/wpf/Spreadsheet/Sorting-and-Filtering.md

 ---
 layout: post
-title:  Sorting and Filtering Operation | SfSpreadsheet | syncfusion
+title: Sorting and Filtering in WPF Spreadsheet control | Syncfusion
-description: This section provides an overview of Sorting and Filtering Operation in SfSpreadsheet for Syncfusion Essential WPF.
+description: Learn here all about Sorting and Filtering support in Syncfusion WPF Spreadsheet (SfSpreadsheet) control and more.
 platform: wpf
 control: SfSpreadsheet
 documentation: ug
 ---

-# Sorting and Filtering
+# Sorting and Filtering in WPF Spreadsheet (SfSpreadsheet)

 This section explains about sorting and filtering functionalities in the SfSpreadsheet.